Fx-Professional-Services/HorizonDocs/Horizon User Guide/04 Items/Products/Create Products.md

             - Clicking the **Add** button (✚) or <br>
             - Typing its name in the search box. <br>
         - Click **Done** to return to the main layout. <br>
+		💡 Tip: After adding an active BOM, click the > button to view the related BOM record.
     H. **Lead Type**: Specify the time needed before fulfilling an order.
 It will be calculated based on your selections.
 You can specify lead type in one of the following ways: <br>
         - **Days in Advance**: Enter the number of days before fulfillment. <br>
         - **Day of the Week**: Enter a number (1-7) for the day(s) of the week, where 1 is Sunday.
 Separate multiple days with commas. <br>